 - Take a defensive driving course.
 This can help you prepare for last-minute incidents.
 A defensive driving course may also help you get a discount on your policy.

 - Be more aware at dusk, dawn, and night.
 Animals are out at a higher rate at night.

 - If safe to do so, drive no more than 45mph at night.
 Headlights can only illuminate 200-250 feet ahead, which means going 45mph can give you enough braking time if an animal jumps in the road.
 Reduce this to 30mph in slick conditions.

 - Don’t swerve.
 Swerving around an animal can cause more serious damage, like driving into oncoming traffic.

 - Slow down if you see an animal crossing.
 There are likely other animals nearby.

 You can’t avoid natural disasters and unexpected incidents, but you can be ready for them.
 Simply prevention methods can mitigate your risks and costs, while comprehensive coverage takes care of the rest.

-Talk to an InsuraMatch agent now to ensure you are comprehensively covered against the most common claims.
+Talk to an InsuraMatch insurance advisor now at (855) 244-7671 to ensure you are comprehensively covered against the most common claims.